Australia watchdog warns large fines the norm after Volkswagen case

 “It is a penalty that also sends a very clear message to corporate Australia not to breach the law.”

-Earlier, a federal court penalized Volkswagen for allegedly making false representations about compliance with the country’s diesel emission standards.
+Earlier, a federal court penalised Volkswagen for allegedly making false representations about compliance with the country’s diesel emission standards.
+(Reporting by Wayne Cole; Editing by Himani Sarkar)